Jared Crapo

 Read The Guide

 Amateur radio repeaters can be linked together into a repeater system.
 When you send a transmission to any repeater in the system, your transmission is relayed to all of the other repeaters in the system.
-I've gathered data for several repeater systems in the Mountain West.
-Each one has maps, frequency listings, printables, and CHIRP downloads.
-Read More
+I've gathered data for 12 repeater systems in the Mountain West.
+Each one has a map, frequency listings, a printable list, and a file you can download and import into CHIRP.